 We have a very broad and purposely imprecise understanding of what a cyber professional is because the theories about cyberspace as a domain of activity are still evolving.
 As those theories evolve, we will see changes in the career specialty structure.
 That being said, some specialties are more clearly cyber-related than others.
 A few examples of cyber-heavy jobs include the Cyber Systems Operations Specialists (Air Force), the Cryptographic Network Warfare Specialists (Army), many Information Dominance Corps Officers (Navy), and even Marine Field Artillery Officers that are working targeting in cyber organizations.
 The US Army reecently established a "Cyber Branch" alongside the Infantry, Military Police and other such fields.
 Our nascent profession is Joint (Army, Navy, etc), interdisciplinary (SIGINTers, Warfighters, linguists, etc.), across all ranks (Officer, Warrant, Enlisted), and from a diverse background (Active Duty Servicemembers, Reserves, National Guard, DoD Civilians, Defense Contractors, Academics, and concerned citizens).
 Although the MCPA has a broader understanding of the current and future military cyber profession than some other organizations, you can find a helpful general overview of the area here.

 The value of MCPA membership increases with each new teammate.
-Some benefits are explicit, such as eligibility for our recognition program.
+Some benefits are explicit, such as eligibility for our recognition program or training programs (like those offered by our partners at Cybrary).
 Some benefits, such as access to exclusive networking venues, may seem more intrinsic but are actually incredibly powerful.
 Online member-only resources include access to social networking venues (like our group on Facebook, LinkedIn, and Google+), a growing number of special interest groups, and an expanding list of collaborative/crowdsourced professional development resources on our intranet.
 Off line, members connect at regular professional development, recognition, STEM outreach, and social events organized by a local chapter.
 Leadership opportunities within the MCPA are plentiful, increase exposure, and open doors.
 Membership identifies you as a professional and contributor to this area, which remains a national security priority.
 Due to the evolving nature of this relatively new area and the presence of our members at all echelons of the government, membership in the MCPA gives you a real voice in the development of policies that directly affect you and your world.
 All this for the low price of free (if eligible).
 How much better does it get?

 Sponsors rest assured that the dollars (and bitcoins) given to the MCPA directly enable us to accomplish our mission of developing the American military cyber profession and investing in our nation's future through STEM outreach.
 For example, sponsor funding keeps membership free for those that serve (and have served) our nation and enables us to recognize those that devote their time in STEM outreach activities in their local communities.
 Business wise, sponsors are making a public statement about their commitment to a positive movement towards sustainable economic growth, innovation, education, and national security.
 Such a statement supports the values and marketing/branding efforts of many businesses, organization, and individuals.
 In addition to gaining access to the same benefits and events that MCPA members enjoy, sponsors are also provided additional exposure to those that serve in tailored activities depending on availability and interest.
 Sponsors regularly make connections with MCPA members, some of whom become business partners, friends, and potential recruits/employees.
 For organizations seeking talent with recent government experience in the cyber arena, being involved with the MCPA offers access to many personnel that are / will be / have recently transitioned out of government service.